Windy Harbour, Western Australia

-Windy Harbour is a holiday settlement surrounded by D’Entrecasteaux National Park.
+Windy Harbour is a rural locality of the Shire of Manjimup in the South West region of Western Australia.
+It is surrounded by D’Entrecasteaux National Park.
 It is located 27 km south of Northcliffe, on the south coast of Western Australia east of Augusta and west of Nornalup.
 It lies just east of Point D'Entrecasteaux.

 Fishing, snorkelling and whale watching are the major attractions of Windy Harbour.

 Coastal zone

 The area of Windy Harbour coastal zone was studied before it became part of the national park.

 Settlement

 The history of the settlement is tied in with the forestry communities inland from the harbour and the rock lobster fishing industry.

 The area was also the location of coastal fishing huts, which have been at times removed due to their not being approved by local authorities.

+Climate

+Windy Harbour possesses a warm-summer mediterranean climate (Köppen: Csb) with tepid, dry summers and mild, very wet winters.
+Average maxima vary from 23.7 C in February to 16.8 C in July, while average minima fluctuate between 14.7 C in February and 8.7 C in July.
+Precipitation is moderately abundant, as the locality averages 1061.5 mm of rain per annum.
+Rainfall is frequent, as it is distributed over 176.1 precipitation days.
+The locality is not sunny: receiving 129.0 cloudy days and only 42.6 clear days annually.
+Extreme temperatures have ranged from 40.3 C on 7 March 2007 to -0.5 C on 5 June 2022.